- Creating new text-to-speech items

 2) Click Add Dialog to open the menu and select Text-to-Speech.

-3) Select a language and a voice from the menu.
+3) Select a language, voice accent, and voice name from the dropdown menus.

 4) Type your text in the box and click on the robot symbol to generate the clip.